Decoding the Opposite of Pink: A Journey Through Color Theory and Perception

 Understanding Color Systems and Complementary Colors

 To begin, we need to establish a framework for understanding color relationships.
 The most common system is the RGB (Red, Green, Blue) model, used in digital displays.
-In RGB, pink is a combination of red and blue, and its opposite wouldn't be a single color but a range of colors depending on the exact shade of pink.
+In real terms, in RGB, pink is a combination of red and blue, and its opposite wouldn't be a single color but a range of colors depending on the exact shade of pink.
 A vibrant, reddish pink would have a greenish-blue opposite, while a paler, bluish pink might have a more yellowish-green counterpart.

 The Role of Hue, Saturation, and Value (HSV)